 Coast or country

 If you plan to build in an urban centre, especially near the coast, the cost will be much higher than if you try inland.
-Construction prices in rural areas could be one tenth of the price of building by the coast.
+Construction prices in rural areas could be one tenth of the price of building by the beach.

 The average construction price, per meter squared, was updated to 492 euros in 2019, for municipal tax purposes.
 Even though this is the average cost, the actual value can be much higher, or lower, depending on the kind of house you are building.